May 17, 2023

 Starting a blog is a common marketing strategy for companies, but it can be a significant investment (more if you want to improve your SEO with these articles😥!).
 Not only does it require qualified personnel and a lot of time, but it also takes a while to see results (don’t worry you won’t have to hire a SEO content specialist😜!)

 If your goal is to attract traffic quickly, paid ads on other platforms may be a better option, even though they may sound more invasive and expensive.
 Writing a blog is not an easy task either; it involves a lot of research and analysis.
 However, it can be very helpful for organic website positioning in the long term, and if you decide to test this channel, we can help you with that 🤝!

-Here we’ve compiled 6 steps to create valuable content, use the right keywords, and add quality links to help Google position your blog correctly 👊!
+Here we’ve compiled 6 steps to create valuable content, use the right keywords, and added quality links to help Google position your blog correctly 👊!

-That's why we want to share with you our strategy to optimize the articles you create, but let me insist, the content is written for people and based on their interests, let's not get obsessed with SEO and create content that doesn't mean anything to our audience.
+That's why we want to share with you our strategy to optimize the articles you create, but the content is written for people and based on their interests, so let's not get obsessed with SEO and create content that doesn't mean anything to our audience.

 The content is written for people and based on their interests, let's not get obsessed with SEO.

 Step 0.
 Get to Know Your Ideal Customer Profile (ICP)

 Step 2.
 Look for related questions to the keyword

 Step 3.
 Create your blog draft (with AI) and start writing